awei01/katsu-site-source/posts/2014-03-25-clean-shoes-clean-details-socks.md

 illustration by Nick Sullivan for Boston Magazine

 Love having a pair of pants that fits you perfectly?
 Want to know if we can make you custom chinos for Spring or shorts for the Summer?
 We can!
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}